 You can set up a protected VMware Cloud on AWS SDDC to use the same AWS region where you replicate snapshots to a cloud file system and perform recovery operations.

-Some users are constrained by data residency laws, or have access to only one AWS region, and so must use the same region for both protection (protected SDDC) and backup and recovery (cloud file system and Recovery SDDC).
+You can set up a protected SDDC in the same AWS region where you plan to deploy a recovery SDDC.
+Select this configuration If you are constrained by data residency laws, or have access to only one AWS region, and must use the same region for both protection (protected SDDC) and backup and recovery.

 - Click the Set up protected site button.